jmigpin/editor/README.md

 go build -tags=xproto 			# (not native, needs an x11 server to run)
 ```

-### Instalation with go-tools to be used as a library
+### Instalation with go tooling to be used as a library

 *Somewhat problematic when programs have a v2+ version (https://blog.golang.org/v2-go-modules)*